-1. Have you used the library in the last year?
+1. Have y ou used the library in the last year?
 Yes No

 2. Which library location do you use most often?

 3. Please check one rating for each service: Excellent Good Fair Poor Don't Know

-Customer Service
+• Customer Service

-Collections (books, DVDs, music, etc.)
+• Collections (books, DVDs, music, etc.)

-Programs (classes, story times, etc.)
+• Programs (classes, story times, etc.)

-Computers and Internet access
+• Computers and Internet access

-Meeting rooms
+• Meeting rooms

-Hours of operation
+• Hours of operation

-Overall rating of the library
+• Overall rating of the library

+4. What a re the 5 most important things about the library?

-Celebrate Diversity: Cultural Awareness
+Business and Nonprofit Support Celebrate Diversity: Cultural Awareness